The Way of Kings: Development

 Sanderson started working on pieces of The Way of Kings in the late 1990s.
 Some characters and scenes, particularly Bridge Four, originated in Dragonsteel, Sanderson's honors thesis at Brigham Young University that was completed in 2000.
 The finished first draft of The Way of Kings was completed in 2003.
-Sanderson approached Tor (later renamed Reactor) with the book at this time.
+Sanderson approached Tor with the book at this time.
 Although the publisher was interested, it decided that "something wasn’t quite right" and declined to publish it.
 Its further development was delayed when Sanderson instead decided to focus on the first Mistborn trilogy, which was published from 2006 to 2008.
 Returning to the task in the late 2000s, Sanderson indicated that he "threw away everything, and started on page one again."

 On June 10, 2010, the prologue and the first three chapters of the book were released along with an introduction by Sanderson as a preview on Tor.com.
 On July 8, 2010, the next three chapters (4–6) were released in audio format.
 On August 5, 2010, chapters 9 and 11 were released.
 Chapters 7, 8, and 10 were not released on that date as Tor desired the contemporary focus to be drawn toward Kaladin, a main character.
 On August 26, 2010, chapters 12 and 13 were released.

 Some of the early drafts have been made available in the years since.
 The original Dragonsteel text from 2000 is still in the possession of Brigham Young University.

 It was formerly available only via inter-library loan, and was the only undergraduate thesis in BYU history that needed to be rebound because it had been read so frequently.
 Several Dragonsteel-era Bridge Four chapters were released on Sanderson's website in 2017.
 The full text was ultimately made available as a bonus for the Words of Radiance leatherbound edition Kickstarter, as well as on Sanderson's website in 2024.
 The 2003 draft, retroactively entitled The Way of Kings Prime, was made available in its entirety on Sanderson's website in 2020.